It is defined as any instability in blood pressure that can lead to inadequate arterial blood flow to the organs.

 Complications such as bleeding, thrombosis, thrombophlebitis, pulmonary embolism, and arterial spasm can sometimes occur.
 The pulse is the first sign that indicates hemodynamic instability.
 But it is neither sensitive nor specific to confirm it.

 Blood pressure and mean arterial pressure are appropriate indicators for instability.
 Extreme temperatures can also indicate severe instability.
-Oliguria clearly represents low cardiac output.
+Oliguria represents low cardiac output.

 Therefore, critically ill patients must be carefully monitored to avoid complications due to hemodynamic instability.